scala/improvement-proposals/content/partial-function-parens.md

 // No way to write this without curlies
 Seq((1, 2), (3, 4)).collect{ case (a, b) if b > 2 => a }
 ```
-Needing to swap between parens and curlies a common friction of converting a function to
+Needing to swap between parens and curlies also adds friction of converting a function to
-a partial function:
+a partial function, which happens frequently:

 ```scala
 Seq((1, 2), (3, 4)).map((a, b) => a) // OK